Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/08-errors.md

 print_greeting("Xinting")
 ```

-We expect that when we run the program we get the following output:
+We expect that when we run the program we will get the following output:

 ```
 Hello Xinting!